GumiGames/contract-testing/README.md

 npm install
 ```

-Next, create a `.env.local` file in the root directory and set the `API_URL` variable.
+Next, create a `.env` file in the root directory and set the `API_URL` variable.
 This variable is the API endpoint for fetching the smart contract artifacts.
 If the variable is not set, the default endpoint is `http://localhost:8000/contract`.

 Example: